-As studied by NR and Schmitt-Grohé and Uribe (2003), the stochastic real interest rate r_t is decomposed into two components.
-The first component q_t is the unique, exogenous stochastic rate of return common across economies around the world.
-In this paper, q_t follows a covariance stationary process.
-The second component is a risk premium specific to this small open economy.
-The risk premium is given as a linear function of the economy's bond-output ratio.
-This paper, hence, specifies the stochastic real interest rate r_t as function by the logarithmic function.
-In addition to NR's observation, it is worth mentioning two reasons why this paper adopts the logarithmic utility function.
-First, it will be explicitly shown below that under a power utility function, the habit-forming PVM is observationally equivalent to the PVM augmented with the stochastic world real interest rate.
-Second, a power utility function leads to a PVM with respect to the current account-net output ratio, while a quadratic utility function results in a PVM with respect to the level of the current account.
-This difference is important for empirical investigation of PVMs that generally imply stationary current account series.
+9There are two reasons that this paper adopts the log utility function.
+First, it will be explicitly shown below that under the log utility function, the habit-forming PVM is observationally equivalent to the PVM augmented with the stochastic world real interest rate.
+Second, the log utility function leads to a PVM with respect to the current account-net output ratio, while a quadratic utility function results in a PVM with respect to the level of the current account.
+This difference is very important for empirical investigation of PVMs that generally imply stationary current account series.
 It, however, is well known that the unit root null in the level of the current account is hard to be rejected with the standard unit root test in data of OECD economies.
 To the contrary, the null of a unit root in the current account-net output ratio is rejected more frequently.
+Furthermore, all the results of the habit-forming PVM shown below holds even user a more general constant elastic power utility function.